lgatto/lgatto.github.io/_pages/cbio-who.md

   first version of
   [`pRolocGUI`](https://bioconductor.org/packages/release/bioc/html/pRolocGUI.html),
   an interactive visualisation tools for organelle proteomics data.
-Thomas is now a PhD student at Max Planck Institute of Molecular Plant Physiology.
+Thomas has since earner a PhD from the Max Planck Institute of Molecular Plant Physiology.

 - **Victoria Carr**, Part III student in Systems Biology, applying graph-based methods to study protein sub-cellular localisation.
-Victoria is now pursuing a PhD at King's College London.
+Vicky went on doing a PhD at King's College London and is now working as a Scientific Programmer in the Pathogen Informatics Unit at the Wellcome Sanger Institute.